mila-iqia/blocks/docs/getting_started.rst

 -------------------

-In the example above we configured the :class:`~blocks.bricks.Linear` brick during initialization: We specified input and output dimensions, and specified the way in which weight matrices should be initialized.
+In the example above we configured the :class:`~blocks.bricks.Linear` brick during initialization.
+We specified input and output dimensions, and specified the way in which weight matrices should be initialized.
 But consider the following case, which is quite common: We want to take the output of one model, and feed it as an input to another model, but the output and input dimension